Struct reqwest::header::Quality

 Represents a quality used in quality values.

-Can be created with the q
+Can be created with the q function.

 Implementation notes